 The two Mantras mentioned are just a glimpse of what Vedas and Upanishads offer to their seekers.
-There are ‘n’ numbers of other Mantras–that are chanted for thousands of years, contain powers to miracles as well as help the seeker succeed–exist within the layers of those historical books, a number of the examples might be, ‘Om Namah Shivay,’ ‘Hare Krishna,’ ‘Ganesh Mantra,‘ etc. Over time, because the Puranas and Epics were composed, the concepts of worship, virtues, and spirituality evolved in Hinduism.
-Religions like Jainism and Buddhism also branched off, and new schools were founded, each continuing to develop and refine its own mantras that provided a vision of one’s need for purity of heart and a wonderful one-pointed mind.
+There are ‘n’ numbers of other Mantras–that are chanted for thousands of years, contain powers to miracles as well as help the seeker succeed–exist within the layers of those historical books, a number of the examples might be, ‘Om Namah Shivay,’ ‘Hare Krishna,’ ‘Ganesh Mantra,‘ etc. Over time, with the composition of Puranas and Epics, there was an evolution in the concepts of worship, virtues, and spirituality in Hinduism.
+There was a branching off religions like Jainism and Buddhism also, and foundation of new schools was there.
+As a result each continue to develop and refine its own mantras that provided a vision of one’s need for purity of heart.

 The vibration generated by chanting any mantra appears to grow exponentially.
 Chanting automatically regulates the breath, which is a central component in many types of meditation.
 “On the physical level, voicing a chant in a prescribed way impacts the abdominal area, the lungs, the circulatory system, and so on,” explains Radha Sundararajan, director of chanting, Krishnamacharya Yoga Mandiram (says a report of ‘The Hindu’).
-As a result, a thought-energy wave is generated, and the organism vibrates in sync with the chant’s energy and spiritual appeal.
+As a result, there is a generation of a thought-energy wave.
+Also the organism vibrates in sync with the chant’s energy and spiritual appeal.

-Daily chanting, which is usually performed some auspicious number of times (5, 8, and 1008), can elevate the strength in one’s body and mind.
-Furthermore, proper chanting can contribute to more coherent and harmonic brain patterns, improved communication between the left and right hemispheres of the brain, boosted immune systems, increased lymphatic circulation, and lowered heart rate and blood pressure; increased production of melatonin, interleukin-1, and other hormones and endorphins; and much more, creating, developing and building an overall enlightened human being.
+Daily chanting, which is usually for some auspicious number of times (5, 8, and 1008) can elevate the strength in one’s body and mind.
+Furthermore, proper chanting can contribute to more coherent and harmonic brain patterns, improved communication between the left and right hemispheres of the brain.
+It also helps with boosted immune systems, increased lymphatic circulation, and lowered heart rate and blood pressure; increased production of melatonin, interleukin-1, and other hormones and endorphins.
+Also much more, like creating, developing and building an overall enlightened human being.

-Since the beginning of civilization, the sages have taught us that our essential nature is reality, consciousness, and bliss, and that separation from this essential nature is the root of our misery.
-They say that although the mind is constantly searching for ways to alleviate its pain, it typically restricts its quest to the external world, resulting in more misery.
+Since the beginning of civilization, the sages have taught us that our essential nature is reality, consciousness, and bliss.
+They say that although the mind is constantly searching for ways to alleviate its pain.
+It also typically restricts its quest to the external world, resulting in more misery.
 But when we have gained sufficient wisdom to look inside, at first we encounter only scattered or uncontrollable thoughts, feelings, and daydreams.
 Meditation, the sages acknowledge, is the path that leads to absolute truth, but a scattered mind can inevitably trigger delays.
-They tell us that mantra is the vehicle in which the mind becomes focused and internal, allowing us to enter the everlasting silence that is the source of bliss.
+They tell us that mantra is the vehicle in which the mind becomes focused and internal.
+This allows us to enter the everlasting silence that is the source of bliss.

-But it is unfortunate in the modern world that we have become dependent on knowing and experiencing things only through the analytical aspects of the conscious mind.
-But this conscious mind learns through the external senses alone and thus thinks and “knows” in a very limited and superficial way.
+Thus, it thinks and “knows” in a very limited and superficial way.
 To experience the miracle and power of mantras, one has to actually sense the four levels, or koshas, of a mantra.
-Its literal meaning is only the most primary and external level at which it can be perceived.
-The feeling of the mantra is the next, more subtle level; it is followed by its deep presence or internal awareness.
-The power of mantras thus could be seen or rather experienced through a direct engagement in its practice.
-These chanting could be either spoken aloud (Vaikhari Japa), or softly whispered (Upamsu Japa), or said silently in the mind(Manasika Japa) that makes oneself closer to the divine power.
+Its literal meaning is only the most primary and one can percieve it onnly at external level.
+The feeling of the mantra is the next, more subtle level; a deep presence or internal awareness follows it.
+Thus, one can either see the power of mantras or rather experience through a direct engagement in its practice.
+These chanting could be either spoken aloud (Vaikhari Japa), or softly whispered (Upamsu Japa).
+Even they can be said silently in the mind(Manasika Japa) that makes oneself closer to the divine power.